nilason/grass-conda/README.md

 ## Instructions

 Fork or download this grass-conda repository to local disk.
-In terminal `cd` to the grass-conda directory.
 Make sure you have the GRASS GIS source directory on local disk.

 There are currently four variables needed to be set either through editing the `configure-build.sh` file, or by giving them as arguments to the main script: